-Contingent consideration is comprised of two earn-out payments that the Company is obligated to pay the former shareholders of The Combs Company ("Bogs") related to the Company's acquisition of Bogs in 2011.
+Contingent consideration was comprised of two earn-out payments that the Company was obligated to pay the former shareholders of The Combs Company ("Bogs") in connection with the Company's acquisition of Bogs in 2011.
 The estimate of contingent consideration was formula-driven and was based on Bogs achieving certain levels of gross margin dollars between January 1, 2011, and December 31, 2015.
-The first earn-out payment was due in 2013 and was paid on March 28, 2013, in the amount of \$1,270,000.
-The second earn-out payment is due in March 2016.
-In accordance with ASC 805, Business Combinations ("ASC 805"), the Company remeasured its estimate of the fair value of the contingent consideration at each reporting date.
+The first earn-out payment was paid on March 28, 2013 in the amount of \$1,270,000.
+The second and final earn-out payment was paid on March 23, 2016 in the amount of \$5,217,000.
+In accordance with ASC 805, Business Combinations, the Company remeasured its estimate of the fair value of the liability at each reporting date.
 The change in fair value was recognized in earnings.
-The total contingent consideration is reflected in the Company's wholesale segment.